zax456/Datastic_BT4222_Mining_Web_Data_for_Business_Insights/readme.md

  * Tang Wen Qian (A0161814J)

 # Instructions to run the various python notebooks
-Folder of all datasets [here](https://drive.google.com/drive/folders/1b3UQFcVFEiU9Odrdg_GkU7p03Tv5DHHB?usp=sharing)
+Google drive of all datasets [here](https://drive.google.com/drive/folders/1b3UQFcVFEiU9Odrdg_GkU7p03Tv5DHHB?usp=sharing)<br>
+Note that not all datasets uploaded here on github due to size limitations